 every 250 years in the new climate. more

-team finds that until 2020, there is a "window"
+team finds that there is a "window" of time until 2020

 warming to 2°C over the long term.
 That window does

-We refer only to floods on rivers, not coastal flooding caused
+We refer only to river floods, not coastal flooding caused

-by storm surge or battering waves on a seashore.
+by storm surge or waves battering a seashore.
 A once-in-a-century

 river flood is said to have a "return period" of 100 years,

-and its magnitude depends on the river's basin, as well as
+and its magnitude depends on the shape of the river basin, as well as

 the local climate.
 In the years 2070 to 2100, under the most

-extreme of four cases of human climate alteration, a current
+extreme of four possibilities of human climate alteration, a current

 100-year flood would recur more often on 42% of the world's

-land.
-It would recur less often on another 18% of the land
+land, and less often on 18% of the land.

-that gave the research team more confidence that their prediction
+The research team is confident that their prediction

 Rather than using